kbvatral/gluon-centernet/README.md

-# gluon-centernet
+# gluon-utils
-Extension of CenterNet implementation in GluonCV to allow for retraining
+Collection of utilities to complement or extend the functionality of Gluon and GluonCV